The term tent air conditioner can refer to anything from a refrigerant-filled AC to a fan, at least as you read posts on it.

 Obviously, as noted, not all of the most popular “tent air conditioners” are true air conditioners.
 Some are swamp coolers, aka evaporative coolers.
 How does an evaporative cooler work?
 It is explained in the buying guide – Hint: They work well in dry climates but poorly when the air is humid.

-There are several true air conditioners on the list too including a very cool, and fast-cooling , small portable air conditioner for camping.
+There are several true air conditioners on the list too including a very cool, and fast-cooling , small portable air conditioner for outdoor camping.
 If you have a grand+ to spend, you’ll love the Zero Breeze Mark 2.

 OK, the reviews follow, but first here’s something of a warning about most tent ACs: